151 books about Colonial Period (1600-1775) and 18

 Harvard University Press, 2017

-The event known as the Boston Massacre is among the most familiar in U.S. history, yet one of the least understood.
-Eric Hinderaker revisits this dramatic episode, examining the facts of that fateful night, the competing narratives that molded public perceptions, and the long campaign to transform the tragedy into a touchstone of American identity.
+On the night of March 5, 1770, British soldiers fired into a crowd gathered in front of Boston’s Custom House, killing five people.
+Denounced as an act of unprovoked violence and villainy, the event that came to be known as the Boston Massacre is one of the most famous and least understood incidents in American history.
+Eric Hinderaker revisits this dramatic confrontation, examining in forensic detail the facts of that fateful night, the competing narratives that molded public perceptions at the time, and the long campaign to transform the tragedy into a touchstone of American identity.

 Kimberly S. Hanger